What is Prehabilitation?

 Warm up for injury prevention

-While a warm up itself wont address a persons own individual muscle imbalances, it will warm the core temperature and change the histological properties within the tissue making it more pliable, (as the glycosaminoglycans within the skin extracellular matrix turn from a consistency similar to hard silicone when soft to something more akin to jelly when warm), decreasing the risk of injury.
+While a warm up itself wont address a persons own individual muscle imbalances, it will warm the core temperature and change the histological properties within the tissue making it more pliable, (as the glycosaminoglycans within the skin extracellular matrix turn from a consistency similar to hard silicone when cold to something more akin to jelly when warm), increasing its shock absorption ability and decreasing the risk of injury.

 Build a Strong Foundation